heroku/heroku-mcp-server/README.md

    }
    ```

-4. To start debugging:
-   - Set breakpoints in your TypeScript files.
+4. (Optional) Set breakpoints in your TypeScript files.

-   - Press F5 or use the Run and Debug sidebar.
+5. Press F5 or use the Run and Debug sidebar.

-   - Note the debugger will automatically build your TypeScript files before launching.
+Note: the debugger will automatically build your TypeScript files before launching.